marcguery/varif/README.md

 The variant score displayed at the Score column of the CSV file is made of four different percentages separated by a ':' corresponding respectively to:

-- the percentage of non-grouped samples (not mentioned in the `--group` option) for which the allele is a true variant
+- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true variant
-- the percentage of non-grouped samples (not mentioned in the `--group` option) for which the allele is a true reference
+- the percentage of samples from group 1 (first name/identifier in CSV file or parents) for which the allele is a true reference
-- the percentage of grouped samples (mentioned in the `--group` option) for which the allele is a true variant
+- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the allele is a true variant
-- the percentage of grouped samples (mentioned in the `--group` option) for which the allele is a true reference
+- the percentage of samples from group 2 (second name/identifier in CSV file or offspring) for which the allele is a true reference

-Note that when the `--group` option is not used, the third and fourth percentages are equal to the first and second.
+Note that when the `--comparison` option is not used, the third and fourth percentages are equal to the first and second.

 As a result, fixed variant can either have the first and the third percentage equal to 0 (fixed reference in the population) or the second and the fourth equal to 0 (fixed variant in the population).

-Differentially expressed variants can either have the first and the fourth percentages different from 0, or the second and the third  percentages different from 0 (variant present in at least one sample from one group and absent from at least one sample from the other group).
+Differentially prevalent variants can either have the first and the fourth percentages different from 0, or the second and the third  percentages different from 0 (variant present in at least one sample from one group and absent from at least one sample from the other group).

 Percentages within each group do not add up to 100 when there are samples that could not be genotyped (because of insufficient depth or a mixed variant).